 The Stolen Earth / Journey's End by Russell T Davies, directed by Graeme Harper

-Davros, creator of the Daleks, is saved from the Time War by an insane Dalek Caan.
-At Davros' instruction, his resurrected race of Daleks transports the Earth and twenty-six other planets to the Medusa Cascade.
-Former Prime Minister Harriet Jones sacrifices her life to reunite the Doctor's past companions -- Martha, Jack and Sarah Jane -- while Rose searches desperately for the Doctor and Donna.
-Separately or together, they must find a way to stop the Daleks' plot to obliterate all of time and space.
+Davros has been rescued from the Time War by an insane Dalek Caan.
+Cannibalising his own body, he has created a new race of Daleks, who transport the Earth and twenty-six other planets across time and space.
+Former Prime Minister Harriet Jones sacrifices her life to connect Martha, Jack and Sarah Jane, while Rose's search for the Doctor and Donna leads her to Wilfred and Sylvia.
+The disappearance of Earth's bees provides the Doctor with the clue he needs to track the missing worlds to the Medusa Cascade.
+Separately or together, the Doctor and his friends must find a way to stop Davros' plot to obliterate all of reality.

 Making History

-David Morrissey played Jackson in The Next Doctor in December 2008.
+David Morrissey (bio) played Jackson in The Next Doctor (December 2008).

-Michelle Ryan played Christina in Planet Of The Dead in April 2009.
+Michelle Ryan (bio) played Christina in Planet Of The Dead (April 2009).

 The Stories